Code-Crash/auto-next-reel/README.md

 ## 🧪 Supported Platforms

-This extension was designed for platforms using a `<div role="slider">` for the playback progress and a `"Next video"` button with `aria-label="Next video"` (e.g., YouTube, playlists, some learning platforms).
+This extension was designed for platforms using a `<div role="slider">` for the playback progress and a `"Next Reel"` button with `aria-label="Next Reel"` (e.g., YouTube, playlists, some learning platforms).
 It can be customized for others.

 ## 📃 License